-- 12.9.1 The minimum over rate to be achieved in World Test Championship Matches shall be 15 overs per hour. - 12.9.2 The actual over rate shall be calculated at the end of the match by the umpires and shall be the average rate which is achieved by the fielding team across both of the batting team's innings. - 12.9.3 In calculating the actual over rate for the match, allowances will be given as follows:

-- 12.9.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.9.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.9.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews; - 12.9.3.4 The time lost as a result of time wasting by the batting side; and - 12.9.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.9.3.6 2 minutes per wicket taken, provided that such wicket results in the subsequent batters immediately commencing his innings.
-For the avoidance of any doubt, no time allowance will be given for the final wicket of an innings or where a wicket falls immediately prior to any interval; - 12.9.3.7 4 minutes per drinks break taken. - 12.9.4 The following conditions shall also be factored into the over rate calculation at the end of the match: - 12.9.4.1 if the fielding team bowls out the batting team in 60 overs or less in any particular innings and the Minimum Over Rate requirement for that innings has not been exceeded (taking into account all of the time allowances described above), no account shall be taken of the actual over rate in that innings when calculating the actual over rate at the end of such Match. - 12.9.4.2 if the fielding team bowls out the batting team twice and has not completed more than 120 overs in total across both of its fielding innings, no sanction may be imposed in respect of a breach of clause 12.9.1. - 12.9.4.3 if the fielding team has not completed more than 60 overs in a Match, no sanction may be imposed in respect of a breach of clause 12.9.1. - 12.9.5 The current over rate of the fielding team (+/- overs compared to the minimum rate required), shall be advised by the third umpire every 30 minutes as a minimum, and shall be displayed on a scoreboard or replay screen at regular intervals. - 12.9.6 If, at the end of the match, the over rate calculation determines that a team has bowled one or more overs less than the minimum over rate requirement, that team will incur one Penalty Over for each full over the team falls short of its minimum over rate required in a match. - 12.9.7 A team will have one (1) World Test Championship competition point deducted from its points total for each Penalty Over it incurs during the Round Stage.
+- 12.9.1 The minimum over rate to be achieved in Matches shall be 15 overs per hour. - 12.9.2 The actual over rate shall be calculated at the end of the match by the umpires and shall be the average rate which is achieved by the fielding team across both of the batting team's innings. - 12.9.3 In calculating the actual over rate for the match, allowances will be given as follows: - 12.9.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.9.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.9.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews; - 12.9.3.4 The time lost as a result of time wasting by the batting side; and - 12.9.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.9.3.6 2 minutes per wicket taken, provided that such wicket results in the subsequent batters immediately commencing his innings.
+For the avoidance of any doubt, no time allowance will be given for the final wicket of an innings or where a wicket falls immediately prior to any interval; - 12.9.3.7 4 minutes per drinks break taken. - 12.9.4 The following conditions shall also be factored into the over rate calculation at the end of the match: - 12.9.4.1 if the fielding team bowls out the batting team in 80 overs or less in any particular innings and the Minimum Over Rate requirement for that innings has not been exceeded (taking into account all of the time allowances described above), no account shall be taken of the actual over rate in that innings when calculating the actual over rate at the end of such Match. - 12.9.4.2 if the fielding team bowls out the batting team twice and has not completed more than 160 overs in total across both of its fielding innings, no sanction may be imposed in respect of a breach of clause 12.9.1. - 12.9.4.3 if the fielding team has not completed more than 80 overs in a Match, no sanction may be imposed in respect of a breach of clause 12.9.1. - 12.9.5 The current over rate of the fielding team (+/- overs compared to the minimum rate required), shall be advised by the third umpire every 30 minutes as a minimum, and shall be displayed on a scoreboard or replay screen at regular intervals. - 12.9.6 If, at the end of the match, the over rate calculation determines that a team has bowled one or more overs less than the minimum over rate requirement, that team will incur a sanction for a minimum over rate breach as provided for in the ICC Code of Conduct.